Rak-r/OpenPodCar_V2/README.md

 # OpenPodCar_V2

 OpenPodCar is a donor scooter vehicle which is transformed into autonomous vehicle with the integration of Robot Operating System (ROS) with the added support of newly released ROS2.
-The vehilce used for the implementation of our research and experiments can be found at Pihsiang TE-889XLSN hard-canopy scooter (branded in UK as ShopriderTraverso) (found here: https://www.smartscooters.co.uk/Traveso-Mobility-Scooter).
+The vehicle used for the implementation of our research and experiments named as Pihsiang TE-889XLSN hard-canopy scooter (branded in UK as ShopriderTraverso) (found here: https://www.smartscooters.co.uk/Traveso-Mobility-Scooter).
 ![IMG_6667](https://github.com/Rak-r/OpenPodCar_V2/assets/85680564/d19d6d02-5144-453d-9e30-7fc675c42a9b)

 This is an Open Source Hardware and Software platform for Autonomous driivng research applications.